Salt Water Salt Water — Do Saltwater Pools Need Chlorine? The Complete Truth

 pH Control: Maintain 7.4-7.6 pH.
 Salt water generators naturally drive pH up, so you'll frequently need muriatic acid additions.
 Test pH twice weekly and adjust as needed.

-Total Alkalinity: Keep TA between 60-80 ppm for saltwater pools (lower than traditional pools).
+Total Alkalinity: Keep TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more → between 60-80 ppm for saltwater pools (lower than traditional pools).
 This range provides adequate buffering while preventing excessive pH rise.

 SLAM Process for Saltwater Pools

 When dealing with algae or cloudy water, you'll need to perform a SLAM process regardless of your generator.
-Turn your SWG to maximum output and add liquid chlorine to achieve shock level FC (typically 10-30 ppm depending on your CYA level).
-Maintain this level continuously until you pass the overnight chlorine loss test (OCLT), indicating all contaminants are eliminated.
+Turn your SWGSalt Water Generator — The "salt cell" that makes chlorine from the salt in a saltwater pool.
+Same chlorine — it just makes its own. pool terms → to maximum output and add liquid chlorine to achieve shock level FC (about 40% of your CYA level).
+Maintain this level continuously until combined chlorine (CCCombined Chlorine — "Used-up" chlorine left over from doing its job.
+Above about 0.5 ppm is the classic sign water needs a shock. learn more →) is 0.5 ppm or less and you pass the overnight chlorine loss test (OCLT), indicating all contaminants are eliminated.

 During SLAM, test FC levels every few hours and add liquid chlorine as needed.
 Your generator alone cannot maintain shock levels, making manual chlorine addition essential.